What’s in this article

 What are Private Trust Companies?

-A private trust company is established to act as corporate trustee to a trust, created by the appointed settlor connected to the settlor.
+A private trust company has since its establishment acted as a corporate trustee to a trust, by the appointment settlor that connects to the settlor.

-Each beneficiary of the trust is a connected person in relation to the settlor of such trust.
-Such a person can be described as:
+Each beneficiary of the trust is a connected person to the settlor of such trust.
+Such a person can be:

 What are the Benefits of Setting Up a Singapore Private Trust Company?

-There is a list of benefits the trustee can gain by engaging Singapore private trust company:
+There is a list of benefits the trustee can gain by engaging a Singapore private trust company:

-• Control and influence – Board of a Singapore private trust company consists of a settlor, members of the family as well as a trusted advisor.
-The settlor and family members are directly involved with the decision-making process
+- Control and influence – Board of a Singapore private trust company consists of a settlor, members of the family as well as a trusted advisor.
+The settlor and family members are directly involved in the decision-making process

-• Ownership succession – private trust company can be owned by the settlor or family members appointed.
+- Ownership succession – A private trust company can be owned by the settlor or family members.

 Will vs Trust